TheSoftwareHouse/cypress-boilerplate/README.md

 ## Running tests from Docker

-To build project: `docker build -t ${nameOfBuild} .` example: `docker build -t cypress .` To run tests in docker `docker-compose up e2e` it will run command `npm run test` - this is command from package.json.
+To build project: `docker build -t ${nameOfBuild} .` example: `docker build -t cypress .` To run tests in docker `docker-compose run --rm e2e` it will run command `npm run test` - this is command from package.json, and after that container will be removed.
 In case you want to use different command modify in docker-compose `command: npm run test` section.

 In case you would like to delete docker image, use `docker images` then find IMAGE ID and use `docker image rm ${image}` - sometimes use --force flag.